imCipri/nd013-c2-fusion-starter/README.md

 Even without solving any of the tasks, the project code can be executed.

 The final project uses pre-computed lidar detections in order for all students to have the same input data.
-If you use the workspace, the data is prepared there already.
-Otherwise, [download the pre-computed lidar detections](https://drive.google.com/drive/folders/1IkqFGYTF6Fh_d8J3UjQOSNJ2V42UDZpO?usp=sharing) (~1 GB), unzip them and put them in the folder `results`.
+[Download the pre-computed lidar detections](https://drive.google.com/drive/folders/1IkqFGYTF6Fh_d8J3UjQOSNJ2V42UDZpO?usp=sharing) (~1 GB), unzip them and put them in the folder `results`.

 ## External Dependencies
 Parts of this project are based on the following repositories: